 After cataract surgery, it’s normal for your vision to be blurry initially.
 Within a few days, it should improve.
 Now that you’re looking through a brand-new, clear lens, colors will appear brighter and crisper than before.

 Are you a candidate for cataract surgery?
 Schedule an eye exam near you in one of our convenient eye care centers in Ft.
-Worth, Southlake, and River Oaks, Texas, to find out!
+Worth, Southlake, and Downtown, Texas, to find out!

 At Eyeworks, we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision.
 Call us today: 817-346-7077 or book an appointment online to see one of our Ft.
 Worth eye doctors.